bodograumann/holper/README.rst

 Run tests with ``pytest tests/test.py`` and the linter with ``pylint holper tests``.

 The code can be auto-formatted with ``black -S -l 120 holper tests``.

+To generate documentation, use the following commands:

+    python generate_class_diagram.py > docs/class_diagram.mmd
+    cd docs
+    make html

+After that you can open the docs in `<docs/_build/html/index.html`.